Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/helper-script-installation.md

 !!!
 Warning
     **FOR K1 SERIES: ONLY USE THIS SCRIPT WITH FIRMWARE 1.3.3.5 AND ABOVE!<br />
-    FOR KE SERIES: ONLY USE THIS SCRIPT WITH FIRMWARE 1.1.0.12 AND ABOVE!**
+    FOR KE SERIES: ONLY USE THIS SCRIPT WITH FIRMWARE 1.1.0.12 AND ABOVE!<br />
+    FOR ENDER-3 V3 SERIES: ONLY USE THIS SCRIPT WITH FIRMWARE 1.2.1.3 AND ABOVE!**

 !!!
 Note
     **Please restore firmware to factory settings before using script to avoid issue.**<br />